'Security situation' at London Tube station

 The Met Police said it was "aware of reports on social media" about Parsons Green, adding: "We will release facts when we can -- our info must be accurate."

+Large numbers of emergency responders, including armed police officers, could be seen near Parsons Green station.

+The security cordon around the station, which is above ground, has been extended and emergency vehicles could be seen continuing to arrive over an hour after the incident.

-Parsons Green is a mainly residential area in the borough of Hammersmith and Fulham, not far from Chelsea.
+Parsons Green is an affluent, mainly residential area popular with young families in the borough of Hammersmith and Fulham, not far from Chelsea.

 Developing story - more to come